knovuslab/Open-Assistant/website/README.md

 ## Purpose

-This provides a comprehensive webapp interface for LAION's Open Assistant project.
+This provides a comprehensive webapp interface for LAION's ራስ | rasGPT project.
 Initially it will support:

 1. User registration using either Discord or Email.
-1. Adding responses to incomplete Open Assistant tasks.
+1. Adding responses to incomplete ራስ | rasGPT tasks.
-1. Rating or Ranking responses to Open Assistant tasks.
+1. Rating or Ranking responses to ራስ | rasGPT tasks.
 1. Viewing an activity leaderboard.
 1. Tracking community wide updates.